davidmalcolm/gcc-global-state/singletons.rst

 Singletons and performance
 ==========================
+The plan calls for *lots* of new classes that will be singletons in a non-shared-library build.

 A concern about generalizing the code to support multiple states is the increased register pressure of passing a context pointer around everywhere.